 Levis earned a Bachelor of Arts in Psychology, from California State University, Northridge, and a Master's Certificate in Project Management from George Washington University.

-Polly Mitchell-Guthrie is the Senior Manager of the Advanced Analytics Customer Liaison Group in SAS.
-Research and Development Division, where her team serves as a bridge between R&D and external customers and internal SAS divisions.
-Previously she was Director of the SAS Global Academic Program, leading SAS. outreach to colleges and universities worldwide to incorporate SAS into their teaching.
+Polly Mitchell-Guthrie is the Director of Analytical Consulting Services within Enterprise Analytics and Data Sciences at the UNC Health Care System.
+Before coming to UNC Health Care, she worked for 17 years at SAS, most recently as Senior Manager of the Advanced Analytics Customer Liaison Group in SAS’ R&D, where her team served as a bridge between R&D and external customers and internal SAS divisions.
+Previously she was Director of the SAS Global Academic Program, leading SAS’ outreach to colleges and universities worldwide to incorporate SAS into their teaching.

 Polly began her career at SAS in Strategic Investments and later served in Alliances, after working in the nonprofit sector in philanthropy and social services.
-She is an active member of the Institute for Operations Research and the Management Sciences (INFORMS), including serving as Chair of the Analytics Certification Board and Secretary of the Analytics Section.
+She is an active member of the Institute for Operations Research and the Management Sciences (INFORMS), including serving as past Chair and Vice Chair of the Analytics Certification Board and Secretary of the Analytics Society.

-In addition, Polly is the Chair of the Self-Help Ventures Fund, part of the largest community development financial institution in the country (with over $1 billion in assets), that provides financing, technical support, consumer financial services and advocacy for those left out of the economic mainstream.
-She has an MBA from the Kenan-Flagler Business School of the University of North Carolina at Chapel Hill, where she also received her BA in political science as a Morehead Scholar.
+In addition, Polly is member of the board of the Center for Community Self-Help, part of the largest community development financial institution in the country (with over $1 billion in assets), that provides financing, technical support, consumer financial services and advocacy for those left out of the economic mainstream.
+She has an MBA from the Kenan-Flagler Business School of the University of North Carolina at Chapel Hill, where she also received her BA in political science as a Morehead-Cain Scholar.

 Jonathan H. Owen is the Director of Operations Research at GM Research and Development where he leads strategic initiatives for Revenue Growth and oversees Operations Research activities in the areas of revenue management, portfolio planning and vehicle content optimization, customer consideration and marketing effectiveness, and dealer effectiveness.